SteelCompendium/compendium/docs/Draw Steel Rules (original).md

 ##### DURING THE MOVE

-Certain ability effects allow you to move and affect other creatures or objects during that move, such as the [[Shadow|shadow]]’s [[Blade Dance]] ability.
+Certain ability effects allow you to move and affect other creatures or objects during that move, such as the shadow’s Blade Dance ability.
 For such abilities, the move begins in the space you first leave when you move, and ends in the last space you move into.

 #### ROLL AGAINST MULTIPLE CREATURES